sitoyiavuyile/sitoyiavuyile.github.io/README.md

 ## 📝 Reflection: Working with Markdown
 I was tasked with building my GitHub profile README using Markdown as part of my development journey.
-Since I already had a solid coding background, picking up Markdown came fairly naturally — it felt similar to writing HTML, just replacing tags like `<h1>` with hashes and other lightweight syntax.
+Since I already had a solid coding background, picking up Markdown came fairly naturally it felt similar to writing HTML, just replacing tags like `<h1>` with hashes and other lightweight syntax.
-The language itself did not take long to learn, however what really challenged me was the sheer volume of writing involved — as someone more comfortable writing code than extended text, crafting my bio, project descriptions, and experience sections required more effort than I expected.
+The language itself did not take long to learn, however what really challenged me was the sheer volume of writing involved as someone more comfortable writing code than extended text, crafting my bio, project descriptions, and experience sections required more effort than I expected.
 That said, I pushed through and completed my README successfully, walking away with a new skill and a greater appreciation for the fact that as a developer, clear communication and documentation matter just as much as the code you write.

+## Reflection: Mock Interview Video Experience
+I had to record a mock interview video for the first time, and going in I felt like myself  confident and ready.
+Confidence has never really been my problem, so I thought this would be straightforward.
+But when I sat down and watched the playback, it was a completely different story.
+I could see myself panicking, hesitating, and doubting things I actually knew the answers to, which was strange because in the moment I thought I was holding it together.
+Watching yourself on camera in a serious setting has a way of showing you sides of yourself that everyday life does not, and what it showed me was that when the pressure is real and the stakes feel high, I tend to get overwhelmed in ways I was not fully aware of before.
+It was uncomfortable to watch, but it was exactly what I needed because now I know that my next goal is not just to build my technical skills, but to work on staying calm, trusting myself, and not letting panic override everything I have prepared for.